-MARKETS Interest on client funds held Money paid by you to Rockfort Markets for margin and fees is held in separate segregated accounts, as set out in section 5 (How Rockfort Markets Treats Funds and Property Received from You).
+FEE OR CHARGE AMOUNT OR HOW ITS CALCULATED WHEN IT IS PAYABLE Interest on client funds held Money paid by you to Rockfort Markets for margin and fees is held in separate segregated accounts, as set out in section 5 (How Rockfort Markets Treats Funds and Property Received from You).
 Any interest earned on client funds is retained by Rockfort Markets.
 The applicable interest rate will be set and paid by the relevant bank in accordance with its standard terms.
-Deposit and withdrawal fees When you make withdrawals Electronic Transfer to: A NZ bank account in NZD A Non-NZD account Free \$20.00 USD When a deposit or a withdrawal is processed.
-When you make deposits USD Telegraphic Transfer NZD Telegraphic Transfer Credit Card (See terms below) value Free Free Up to 5% of deposit The correspondent bank used for a transfer may also charge around \$15.00 USD (or equivalent) for non- local currency payments.
+Deposit and withdrawal fees When you make withdrawals Electronic Transfer to: A NZ bank account in NZD Free A Non-NZD account \$20.00 USD When you make deposits USD Telegraphic Transfer Free NZD Telegraphic Transfer Free Credit Card (See terms below) Up to 5% of deposit value The correspondent bank used for a transfer may also charge around \$15.00 USD (or equivalent) for nonlocal currency payments.
 An intermediary bank may also impose a charge to a beneficiary account.
+When a deposit or a withdrawal is processed.
 Inactivity fee \$20.00 NZD per month This fee is payable when there has been no activity on an account for more than six months and the account balance is below \$100.